 “He is the most humble young man you will ever meet,” Montes said.
 “He also is solid academically and a great role model.”

-Huizar was plenty busy at MiraCosta, too.
+Huizar was plenty busy at MiraCosta.
 One of his jobs was as a specialized tutor in EOPS/CalWORKs helping underprivileged and underrepresented students in lower-level mathematics courses.

 “Some of these people have failed these classes before and are about to give up, so it’s great to see them succeed,” Huizar said.

-Huizar also worked as a student ambassador representing the college at area high schools and community groups, and as a tutor for students enrolled upper-level differential equations mathematics courses.
+As a student ambassador, Huizar represented the college at area high schools and community groups, and worked as a tutor for students enrolled upper-level differential equations mathematics courses.